-In recent years some effort was devoted to explore the problem of how to update logic programs with new rules [3, 8, 10, 18, 19].
+In recent years some effort was devoted to explore the problem of how to update logic programs with new rules [3, 8, 9, 18, 19].
 Here, knowledge is conveyed by sequences of programs, where each program in a sequence is an update to the previous ones.
 For determining the meaning of sequences of logic programs, rules from previous programs are assumed to hold by inertia after the updates (given by subsequent programs) unless rejected by some later rule.
-LP update languages [2, 4, 9, 18], besides giving meaning to sequences of logic programs, also provide in-built mechanisms for constructing such sequences.
+LP update languages [2, 4, 10, 18], besides giving meaning to sequences of logic programs, also provide in-built mechanisms for constructing such sequences.
 In other words, LP update languages extend LP by providing means to specify and reason about rule updates.
-In [5] the authors show, by examples, a possible use the LP update language LUPS [4] for representing effects of actions providing a hint for the possibility of using LP updates languages as an action description paradigm.
+In [5] the authors show, by examples, a possible use the LP update language LUPS [4] for representing actions.
+However, the work done does not establish an exact relationship between existing action languages and LP update languages and also the eventual advantages of LP update languages approach to actions are still not clear.
+The present work tries to clarify these points.
+Our investigation focuses on the newly defined Evolp language [2].